cueboid/open-fprintd/README.md

 This is done on purpose to force hardware vendors to contribute their drivers as an open source.
 Unfortunately this approach prevents open source projects (like `python-validity`) to be integrated with the rest of the stack without creating a shim which could be exploited by the vendors to create a binary driver distributions. `open-fprintd` will allow anyone to contribute a backend implementation.
-I rust the end user should be responsible for making a choice between an open source driver and a binary blob provided by a hardware vendor.
+I trust the end user should be responsible for making a choice between an open source driver and a binary blob provided by a hardware vendor.
 They have already chosen Linux over Windows anyway.

-For more deatils about upstream politics, see [this issue](https://gitlab.freedesktop.org/libfprint/libfprint/-/issues/276).
+For more details about upstream politics, see [this issue](https://gitlab.freedesktop.org/libfprint/libfprint/-/issues/276).